nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 ### Filter Subject

-When consuming from a stream with a wildcard subject, this allows you to select a subset of the full wildcarded subject to receive messages from.
+When consuming from a stream with a wildcard subject, this allows you to select a subset of the full wildcard subject to receive messages from.

 ### Rate Limit